vishwasracharya/Vishwas-BE-IT/README.md

 # Hi, I'm Vishwas Acharya! 👋

-I'm a about to complete my Bachelor's of I.T Engineering, and also as a side hustule make You-Tube videos, Podcast, Blogs and more...
+I'm a about to complete my Bachelor's of I.T Engineering, and also as a side hustule I make You-Tube videos, Podcast, Blogs and more...

 ### Connect with me
   <a href="https://twitter.com/vishwasracharya">